kimjune01/kimjune01.github.io/_posts/2023/2023-07-15-goal-transmission.md

 | _"My mind to your mind, my thoughts to your thoughts."_ |
 | In Star Trek, __[Mind meld](https://en.wikipedia.org/wiki/Vulcan_(Star_Trek)#Mind_melds)__ is a technique for sharing thoughts, experiences, memories, and knowledge with another individual. |

 But we can get close.
 Through dialogue, we can create expectations about users' needs being met; or support engineers being more capable; or making sales becoming frictionless.
 Pictures and emojis can anchor the visual aspect of the goal, and words in tracking software can serve as references to the goal.
-But a PRD or a ticket cannot encapsulate the essence of a goal.
+But a PRD or a ticket can never encapsulate the essence of a goal.

-__The essence of a goal is the expectation of an experience achieved through effort.__
+__A goal's essence is the expectation of an experience achieved through effort.__

 The formulation of a goal creates excitement.
 If the developers aren't excited, then it means they didn't internalize the goal.
 Goals can't be told, they can only be presented.